 Urinary Tract Blockage

-Now, if Urinary bladder can be compressed by many adjacent structures, so the following causes urinary retention in males:
+Now, if the Urinary bladder can be compressed by many adjacent structures, so the following causes urinary retention in males:

 - Urethral Stricture (narrowing)